garden-io/garden/docs/getting-started/1-installation.md

 * The [Chocolatey](https://chocolatey.org) package manager.
 The script installs it automatically if necessary.
 * _git_ and _rsync_ .
 The script will install or upgrade those via Chocolatey.
-* Whether you have Hyper-V available and enabled.
-This is required for _Docker for Windows_.
-If it's available, the installer will also ask if you'd like to install _Docker for Windows_.
-If you do not already have Hyper-V enabled, the script will enable it, but you will need to restart your computer before starting Docker.
-* If applicable, whether Kubernetes is enabled in your _Docker for Windows_ installation.

 To later upgrade to the newest version, simply re-run the above script.